wethod/learning-center-source/content/friday/index.md

 Click on the right arrow to access more details about a project status or to get useful insights that can help you compile it:

-* A resume of the project status by area as of the previuos week Friday
+* A resume of the project status by area as of the previous week Friday
 * The amount of days planned for the project for the future (current week included)
-* The budget consumption as of the previuos week Friday
+* The budget consumption as of the previous week Friday
 * The progress trend for each week of the month, compared to the production plan
 * Other project details